vendor offerings + updates for 6/27

 Good afternoon, LOCAL Customers and Friends,

-We have Berkshire x PORK, Dorset x LAMB and Boer GOAT (chevon).
-Don't forget our new Wagyu x Black Angus BEEF.. dry-aged 30 days... all this week... even delicious "heat & serve" eastern NC style BBQ.. an easy meal.
+Our delicious Berkshire x Pork, Dorset x Lamb, and Boer Goat (chevon) meat is back from the USDA coastal processor.
+Don't forget our new Wagyu x Black Angus BEEF.. dry-aged 30 days... even delicious "heat & serve" eastern NC style BBQ.. an easy meal.
+Buy your steaks & loin chops now for the July 4th cookouts.

 Order link for this Saturday... please submit by 11:00 a.m.
 Friday...
 Thank you!